 The Bureau of Health Care Quality and Compliance (HCQC) licenses medical and other health facilities in Nevada in accordance with Nevada Revised Statutes Chapter 449 (NRS 449) and with Nevada Administrative Code Chapter 449 (NAC 449).

-HCQC also has an agreement with the federal Centers for Medicare and Medicaid Services (CMS) to certify some facilities in accordance with the Code of Federal Regulations (Title 42).
-The purpose of CMS certification is so facilities can accept federal funds such as Medicare and Medicaid.
-Periodic surveys (inspections) are conducted in accordance with applicable regulations, based on the type of facility, and following specific time frames and procedures.
+HCQC also has an agreement with the federal Centers for Medicare and Medicaid Services (CMS) to certify some facilities so they can accept federal funds such as Medicare and Medicaid.
+HCQC also conducts periodic surveys (inspections) based on the type of facility, and following specific time frames and procedures.
 HCQC also conducts complaint investigations.

 This Resources for Providers page contains links to information for individuals and businesses interested in becoming a Nevada health care provider.